Hepatitis E virus: Interactome

-The protein-protein interactome among Orthohepevirus A proteins has been mapped by Osterman et al. (2015), who found 25 interactions among the 10 proteins studied.
+The protein-protein interactome among HEV proteins has been mapped by Osterman et al. (2015), who found 25 interactions among the 10 proteins studied.
 Almost all (24) of these interactions were considered as of "high quality".

 Structure

 The viral particles are 27 to 34 nanometers in diameter and are not enveloped.
+Although not enveloped, it does have a isosahedral shaped capsid to ensure protection of its RNA genome, and additionally playing a role in the virus's attachment and entry into the host.

 Taxonomy

 It was previously classified in the family Caliciviridae.
 However, its genome more closely resembles rubella virus.
-It is now classified as a member of the genus Orthohepevirus in the family Hepeviridae.
+It is now classified as a member of the genus Paslahepevirus in the family Hepeviridae.

 Evolution

 The strains of HEV that exist today may have arisen from a shared ancestor virus 536 to 1344 years ago.
 Another analysis has dated the origin of Hepatitis E to ~6000 years ago, with a suggestion that this was associated with domestication of pigs.
-At some point, two clades may have diverged — an anthropotropic form and an enzootic form — which subsequently evolved into genotypes 1 and 2 and genotypes 3 and 4, respectively.
+At some point, two clades may have diverged—an anthropotropic form and an enzootic form—which subsequently evolved into genotypes 1 and 2 and genotypes 3 and 4, respectively.

 Whereas genotype 2 remains less commonly detected than other genotypes, genetic evolutionary analyses suggest that genotypes 1, 3, and 4 have spread substantially during the past 100 years.